 Since the city doesn’t have an official “Main Street,” I guess you could say Broughton is it!

-Broughton Street has some fantastic local shops, such as The Paris Market, Savannah Bee Company, Capital Bee Company, Nourish, and the world-famous Leopold’s Ice Cream.
+Broughton Street has popular local shops, such as The Paris Market, Savannah Bee Company, Capital Bee Company, Nourish, and the world-famous Leopold’s Ice Cream.

 Unfortunately, many of the locally-owned establishments are being priced out, which means the boring national chain stores are starting to take over.